"Twinkles" - a Flying Lighting Creature

 Created by Honghao & Jiabao

-Each drone has different parameters in speed, reaction time, altitude, power and consistency. (fig. 4) These parameters lead to different behaviors of the drones and hence distinct personalities. (fig. 5) From friendly to hostile, from inactive to active, these flying creatures interact with people in their own way.
-"Puppy", with active and friendly characteristic, is more interested in playing with children.
-"Big Boss", standing high observes the surroundings, can direct people's way during emergency.
-"Bumblebee" is very sensitive to suspected behaviors and act fast accordingly.
+From friendly to annoying, from inactive to active, these flying creatures interact with people in their own way: "Puppy", with trusting and affectionate characteristic, is interested in playing with children.
+"Big Boss", being confident and disciplined, stands at a high altitude to be aware of the surroundings within its territory.
+During emergency, it reacts fast to direct people’s way by showing evacuation directions with its light skin.
+"Bumblebee" is very sensitive to suspected behaviors and acts fast accordingly.
 "Anti-social Guy" is not interested in anything happening around.
 "Guardian Angel" keeps girls walking alone at night safe and sound.
-"Coach" guides people's sports training and helps optimizing training route and time.
+It’s protective, calm, and softhearted.
+"Coach" guides people's sports training and helps optimizing training route.

-The basic components of twinkles consist a polyhedron shell made of optical fiber and LEDs to express the emotion of twinkles and prevent the direct contact with the propellers.
-A full quadcopter system that listen to the signal from the base station.
-And a LED lighting to provide adequate lighting.
-The station consists a charging dock for wireless charging for twinkles, solar panels, and behavior sensing module to capture, process surrounding people’s behavior data and send it to the twinkles.
-The system should be self-contained and have basic settings to keep a 300mm safety clearance from people.
-The following trigger range should be similar to the spacing between each light post in urban area (around 10 meters) and maximum return home station distance should match block size of the area or around 150 meters.
+The basic components of Twinkles consist a polyhedron shell made of optical fiber and LEDs to express the emotion of Twinkles and prevent the direct contact with the propellers, a full quadcopter system that listen to the signal from the base station, and LEDs to provide adequate lighting.
+The light post stations are Twinkles’ nests that work as charging docks at daytime, and tracking stations at nighttime to understand people's behavior and send data to Twinkles.
+The station consists a dock for wireless charging and behavior sensing module to capture and process surrounding people’s behavior and send data to Twinkles.

 Twinkle’s Station Control System